Helping Picky Eaters: The 5 Levels of Food Exposure™ to Build Food Trust

 Level Three: Play Exposure

-Children explore food through hands-on play like painting, stamping, sorting, or pretend cooking—helping reduce fear and build curiosity.
+Children explore food through hands-on sensory and imaginative play like painting, stamping, sculpture making, sorting, or pretend cooking.

 Level Four: Shopping & Cooking Exposure

-Children help select ingredients and prepare meals, seeing firsthand how food transforms from beginning to end.
+Children help select recipes and prepare meals, seeing firsthand how food transforms from beginning to end.

 Level Five: Meal & Snack Exposure

-Food is offered at the table in a calm, pressure-free environment—allowing the child to explore at their own pace and feel in control.
+Food is offered at the table in a calm, pressure-free environment—allowing the child to explore at their own pace with no expectations for them to eat the food.

 Want a free printable overview of the 5 Levels of Food Exposure™?